tgstoecker/A2TEA.Workflow/README.md

   FASTQ files -> rawreads

 2) Modify species.tsv and samples.tsv files
+-> only when using cDNA FASTA and single-end reads for a species you NEED to add information to the fragment_length_mean column (single-end read length) as well as the standard deviation to the samples.tsv file

 3) Using the activated environment perform a dry-run and check for problems with:
 `snakemake --snakefile Snakemake_complete -np`